AnjaliYadav-04/Complete_DSA_Problems/Readme.md

 ### 🎯 Learning Goals
 - [ ] Practice 3-5 DSA problems per week
 - [x] Build logic through pattern/recursion practice
-- [xx] Strengthen fundamentals for coding interviews and tech assessments
+- [x] Strengthen fundamentals for coding interviews and tech assessments

 📌 Notes
 input.txt and output.txt in the recursion/ folder are used for test input/output.